 Curt here.
-I’m the token guest blogger who gets to talk about DAD LIFE.
+I’m the guest blogger who gets to talk about DAD LIFE.

 I believe kids should have better nutrition than milk and cereal in the morning.
 So, I dedicate the first hour of my day to making breakfast for the family.
 Now, I say that I dedicate the first hour of my day, but I have perfected a few recipes that are easy and require little involvement.
 I can get ready for work while breakfast cooks.
 I also make them in bulk so I have extras and don’t have to cook the rest of the week.

-This was the first recipe that proved to me that I could feed my kids a nutritional breakfast every morning.
+This was the first recipe that proved to me that I could feed my kids a nutritional breakfast every morning and still make it to work on time.
 It’s an easy meal that any dad can master.
 It makes a lot and keeps forever – almost nothing in it spoils fast.

-Make it before you head to work or the night before – plenty of leftovers for the kids all week.
+Make it before you head to work or the night before – it makes plenty of leftovers for the kids all week.
 Better than cereal, but still something they’ll enjoy!

 Prep: 2 min Cook: 45 min